twongmoore/testrepoIBM/README.md

 # Test repo IBM
-Practice for IBM Data Science Professional Certificate
+First practice of using Jupyter Notebooks/Python for the IBM Data Science Professional Certificate.